opnfv/vswitchperf/docs/to-be-reorganized/vswitchperf_ltd.rst

     **Description**:

-    The aim of this test is to understand the Throughput stability over an extended test duration in order to uncover any outliers.
+    The aim of this test is to understand the Max Forwarding Rate stability over an extended test duration in order to uncover any outliers.
 To allow for an extended test duration, the test should ideally run for 24 hours or, if this is not possible, for at least 6 hours.
-For this test, each frame size must be sent at the highest Throughput with X% packet loss, as determined in the prerequisite test.
+For this test, each frame size must be sent at the highest Throughput rate with X% packet loss, as determined in the prerequisite test.
 The default loss percentages to be tested are: - X = 0% - X = 10^-7%